undless/gatling.io-doc/content/reference/execute/cloud/user/configuration-as-code/index.md

 To deploy only some of the simulations in your Gatling project, you can configure `simulations` for a given Package.

-Only configured simulation classes will be deployed to Gatling Enterprise Cloud.
+Only configured simulation classes will be deployed to Gatling Enterprise.

 For example, a project with multiple simulations `com.example.SimulationA` and `io.gatling.SimulationB` , where you only want to deploy `com.example.SimulationA`.